ktorio/ktor-documentation/codeSnippets/snippets/client-cookies/README.md

 ## Running

 This sample uses the server from the [session-cookie-client](../session-cookie-client) example.
-This server sends session data in the `Set-Cookie` response header after visiting the [http://localhost:8080/login](http://localhost:8080/login) page.
+The server sends session data in the `Set-Cookie` response header after visiting the [http://localhost:8080/login](http://localhost:8080/login) page.

 To run this sample, execute the following command: